UberGuidoZ/Flipper/Wifi_DevBoard/FZ_Marauder_Flasher/ReadMe.md

 * If you have a WROOM device, this will be detected automatically and you'll be presented with a similar menu, but for WROOM!

-Current Marauder version included in the ZIP: v0.13.20231214 (current release as of Dec 14, 2023)
+Current Marauder version included in the ZIP: v0.13.10.20240425 (current release as of Apr 25, 2024)

 **Once the install has completed, [head over here](https://github.com/UberGuidoZ/Flipper/tree/main/Wifi_DevBoard#marauder-install-information) to learn more about what Marauder can do!**

-The [batch file](https://github.com/UberGuidoZ/Flipper/blob/main/Wifi_DevBoard/FZ_Marauder_Flasher/Flash-v2.6.bat) is also included above for review and to track coming changes.
+The [batch file](https://github.com/UberGuidoZ/Flipper/blob/main/Wifi_DevBoard/FZ_Marauder_Flasher/Flash-v2.7.bat) is also included above for review and to track coming changes.

 Acknowledgements:<br>
 * [justcallmekoko](https://github.com/justcallmekoko/ESP32Marauder) for the AWESOME work in developing Marauder and porting it to the Flipper.